SenseNet/docs.sensenet.com/content/concepts/introduction/04-what-is-snaas.md

 ---
 title: "What is sensenet as a service (SNaaS)"
-metaTitle: "sensenet - What is sensenet as a service (SNaaS)"
+metaTitle: "sensenet Concepts - What is sensenet as a service (SNaaS)"
-metaDescription: "sensenet - What is sensenet as a service (SNaaS)"
+metaDescription: "What is sensenet as a service (SNaaS)"
 ---

 sensenet is a content repository with API first approach packed with a full featured permission system, preview and collaboration tools, now available in SaaS model.